cs340-25/Skull-Scan/Proposal.md

 ## Team
 ### Skills:
-  * Has anyone on the team built something like this before?
+  * We all are relatively new to machine learning/AI.
-  * Are the tools known or new to the team?
+  * The tools we will be using are new to the team.
+  * We all have entry level skills in Python, but none of us have used an LLM before.

 ### Roles:
   * What are the roles of the team members?